venesetrix/Cyber-Library/AWS CLF-C02.md

 * AWS CodePipeline - CI/CD-Pipelines.
 * AWS CodeStar (deprecated) - Develop and deploy AWS-Apps
 * AWS OpsWorks - Provides Managed Instances of Puppet Enterprise and Chef Automate.
+* AWS Servcie Catalog - Allows creating catalogs or portfolios of AWS resources.
+These can be used to quickly deploy a multi-tier website.
 * AWS X-Ray - Analyze and debug apps

 __End-User Computing Services (VDI)__